epiqu1n/dotfiles-template/README.md

 # dotfiles-src

 This is a template for setting up a dotfiles repo for your Codespaces.
-Files that are placed in the `source-files` folder will be merged (or created) into the corresponding files in your Codespace's `$HOME` directory, rather than simply overwriting them.
+After cloning or forking this repo and setting it up as your Codespace's dotfiles repo, files that are placed in the `source-files` folder will be merged (or created) into the corresponding files in your new Codespaces' `$HOME` directory, rather than simply overwriting them.